 “Receiving the Sport Australia Hall of Fame scholarship is a shock and an amazing surprise.
 To be chosen out of all of the very deserving applicants is an absolute honour.
 I am very grateful to receive this scholarship and will embrace every opportunity so that it enables me to further my career.
 I’d like to hear about her (Watson’s) greatest achievements and challenges and what she had to do to overcome them.”
 Day said.

 At such a young age, Day competes in the 100m and her favoured 200m are world-class, which was highlighted with a silver and gold medal at the 2017 Commonwealth Youth Games.

 She competed at the world championships in London running in the heats of the 200m in the lane next to the reigning champion Dafne Shippers who went on to defend her title.

-Day was being hailed as the youngest woman to win the 100m-200m double at the Australian championships in February 2018, after confirming her place in the Gold Coast Commonwealth Games Australian team by winning the 200m in a personal best of 22.93sec.
+Day was been hailed as the youngest woman to win the 100m-200m double at the Australian championships in February 2018, after confirming her place in the Gold Coast Commonwealth Games Australian team by winning the 200m in a personal best of 22.93sec.

 Day also won the inaugural Betty Cuthbert Medal following the Championships.

 Day, 17 at the time, did the women’s 100m-200m double at the meet at Carrara Stadium which doubled as the 2018 Commonwealth Games trials and contested the 200m and 4x100m relay at the April 4-15 Gold Coast Commonwealth Games 2018.

 DOB: 30 March 2000